Support Groups

 Distress Centre Calgary

-- Crisis Line 24 hours/day – 7 days a week
+Call their Crisis Line 24 hours/7 days a week for crisis intervention.

-- Provides crisis intervention as well as information and referral services through four core programs: crisis lines, 2-1-1 telephone helpline, professional counselling and public education.
+The Distress Centre provides information and referral services through their crisis lines, 2-1-1 telephone helpline, professional counselling, and public education.

 Mental Health Help Line